 History of present illness

-The patient was an infertile woman who found her liver function abnormal after a health examination for IVF (in vitro fertilization) seven months before she came to our clinic.
-The liver function indicated that the only abnormal result was isolated elevated AST ranging from 76.2 to 170 U/L (reference range 13-35 U/L) with other liver-associated enzymes at normal levels during the past seven months.
-She has taken liver protection drugs intermittently but they have had no effect.
+The patient was an infertile woman who found her liver function abnormal after a health examination for in vitro fertilization 7 mo before she came to our clinic.
+The liver function indicated that the only abnormal result was isolated elevated AST ranging from 76.2 to 170 U/L (reference range 13-35 U/L) with other liver-associated enzymes at normal levels during the past 7 mo.
+She had taken liver protection drugs intermittently but they had no effect.

 History of past illness